Significant wave height: Statistical distribution of the heights of individual waves

 This implies that one might encounter a wave that is roughly double the significant wave height.
 However, in rapidly changing conditions, the disparity between the significant wave height and the largest individual waves might be even larger.

 Other statistics

 Other statistical measures of the wave height are also widely used.
 The RMS wave height, which is defined as square root of the average of the squares of all wave heights, is approximately equal to Hs divided by 1.4.

 For example, according to the Irish Marine Institute:

-"… at midnight on 9/12/2007 a record significant wave height was recorded of 17.2m at with [sic] a period of 14 seconds."